vumaasha/ml-stack-lite/README.md

 # ml-stack-lite

-A minimal friendly introduction to tech stack for getting started with machine Learning and deep Learning in Python targeted for absolute beginners
+A minimal friendly introduction to tech stack for getting started with Machine Learning and Deep Learning in Python targeted for absolute beginners

 The course is structured to cover the following sections